The Trial of the Incredible Hulk: Production

-Filming took place in Vancouver, Canada for a month beginning on February 15, 1989.
+Filming took place in Vancouver, Canada, for a month beginning on February 15, 1989.

 The film acted as a backdoor pilot for a Daredevil series.
 Like his comic book incarnation, Daredevil is Matt Murdock, a lawyer who seeks to give criminals a second chance.
 In the comics, Daredevil normally wears a red costume.
 In the television film, he wears a black costume with no eye holes.
 His adversary is Wilson Fisk, who in this film is never called by the name "Kingpin".

 Stan Lee, co-creator of the Hulk, makes a cameo appearance as the jury foreman in the dream sequence.
 He was replaced by a stunt double for the shot where the Hulk upends the jury box (which was actually lifted by hydraulic machinery), at director Bill Bixby's insistence.
-Lee recalled being disappointed at this, as he was excited to jump off the jury box and did not think it was significantly dangerous, since the jury box was just a couple feet above the ground.
+Lee recalled being disappointed at this, as he was excited to jump off the jury box and did not think it was significantly dangerous, since the jury box was just a couple of feet above the ground.